aosabook/500lines/spreadsheet/chapter.md

 In the 1990s, browsers added various presentational tags to the HTML vocabulary, including some notoriously nonstandard tags such as `<blink>…</blink>` from Netscape Navigator and `<marquee>…</marquee>` from Internet Explorer, causing widespread problems in usability and browser compatibility.

-In order to keep HTML to its original purpose—describing a document’s logical structure—browser makers eventually agreed to support two additional languages: CSS to describe presentational styles of a page, and JavaScript (JS) to describe its dynamic interactions.
+In order to restrict HTML to its original purpose—describing a document’s logical structure—browser makers eventually agreed to support two additional languages: CSS to describe presentational styles of a page, and JavaScript (JS) to describe its dynamic interactions.

 Since then, the three languages have become more concise and powerful through twenty years of co-evolution.
 In particular, improvements in JS engines made it practical to deploy large-scale JS frameworks, such as [AngularJS](http://angularjs.org/).